Margate Homeowners Association raises over $3,600 for Shore Memorial

-The Margate Homeowners Association raised more than $3,600 for personal protective equipment at Shore Memorial Hospital.
+The Margate Homeowners Association raised more than $3,600 for personal protective equipment at Shore Medical Center.

 “Shore Memorial Hospital had asked the community for donations of PPE in preparation for an influx of COVID-19 patients," said MHA President Jay Weintraub.
 "We knew we wanted to help."